 Participants will each get to take home the loaf they make.

-Tickets are non-refundable unless a replacement participant is available.
+Tickets are non-refundable unless a replacement participant is available - but we'll do our best to find a replacement student for you!

 Can't afford the fee?
 Contact Treasurer Susan Schwartz at 570-441-2774.
 We will be offering some scholarships.
 You can also call if you want to participate but don't feel comfortable paying for tickets online.